xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 Fortunately, the .NET framework has rich support for this pattern through the use of delegates and events.
 A delegate is very similar to F#’s function values.
 An event is simply the mechanism for calling the functions provided by all interested parties.

 When used together, delegates and events form a contract.
 The first class publishes an event, which enables other classes to subscribe to that event.
-When the class’s event is fired, the delegates provided by all subscribers are executed.
+When the class's event is fired, the delegates provided by all subscribers are executed.

 Delegates can be thought of as an alternate form of function values.
 They represent a function pointer to a method and can be passed around as parameters or called directly, just like function values.
 Delegates, however, offer a couple of advantages over the F# functions you are used to, as we see shortly.